re-utils/ciorent/README.md

 ```

 ## Latch
-Latch is a synchronization tool that works like a gate, pausing tasks until the latch is opened.
+A latch is a synchronization tool that allows one or more threads to wait until a specific condition is met.

 ```ts
 import * as latch from 'ciorent/latch';